xsolla/pay-station-sdk/README.md

 1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
 1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
 1. Display saved methods using the `<psdk-saved-methods>` component.
-1. Handle the selection of the payment method with `savedMethodSelected` event.
+1. Handle the selection of the payment method with the `savedMethodSelected` event.
 1. Add a form message component to the form - `<psdk-payment-form-messages>`.
 1. Add a payment form component to the form - `<psdk-payment-form>`.
-1. Initialize the payment form with parameters `{ paymentMethodId: ${id}, paymentWithSavedMethod: true, savedMethodId, returnUrl: ${returnUrl}}`.
-Where `paymentMethodId` and `savedMethodId` are from `savedMethodSelected` event.details.
+1. Initialize the payment form with the `{ paymentMethodId: ${id}, paymentWithSavedMethod: true, savedMethodId, returnUrl: ${returnUrl}}` parameters, where `paymentMethodId` and `savedMethodId` are from the `savedMethodSelected` of the `event.details` parameter.
 1. Handle the next action event.

 ## Payment via user balance

-1. If the user has a virtual balance, then no matter which method you pass when `headlessCheckout.form.init({...})`, if the balance is enough for full payment, a form for payment by balance will always be returned.
+1. If the user has sufficient virtual balance for full payment, a form for payment by balance will always be returned, regardless of the method passed when initiating the payment form using `headlessCheckout.form.init({...})`.
 2. Payment by balance will be reflected in the `<psdk-finance-details>` component.
-3. Also, the user's balance can be displayed using the `<psdk-user-balance>` component.
+3. The user balance can also be displayed using the `<psdk-user-balance>` component.
-4. The user's balance can be obtained using the `headlessCheckout.getUserBalance()` method.
+4. The user balance can be obtained using the `headlessCheckout.getUserBalance()` method.